top of page

 Emma Woodhouse with Ethel

-She lives in Shropshire, England with her husband and four dogs.
+She lives in Shropshire, England with her husband, four dogs and three ducks.

 To contact Emma, send a message via social media, and follow her for updates.